askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 k8snoexternalservices.constraints.gatekeeper.sh/dev-no-ext-services   47s
 ```

-8. Attempt to manually create a service type LoadBalancer in the `cymbal-dev` cluster, corresponding to the `contacts` service Deployment.
+**8. Attempt to manually create a service type LoadBalancer in the `cymbal-dev` cluster, corresponding to the `contacts` service Deployment.**

 You should get an error stating that the Policy Controller admission webhook is blocking the incoming resource.

 ```
 kubectl apply -f constraint-ext-services/contacts-svc-lb.yaml